AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 ## Issue

 You cannot install a module or have found that some core extensions are not present when you upgraded to Adobe Commerce 2.4.4.
-This should only result from installing a module that requires one of the removed bundled extensions.
+This should only result from installing a module that requires one of the bundled extensions removed from Adobe Commerce 2.4.4.

-<u>Steps to reproduce</u>:

-You try to install a module, as part of installing Adobe Commerce 2.4.4.

-<u>Expected result</u>:

-You successfully install the module.

-<u>Actual result</u>:

-You have the following error message when you run `composer update` in the terminal: _Your requirements could not be resolved to an installable set of packages_.

-Or when running the command: `bin/magento setup:upgrade` in the terminal you see an error that indicates the module was not install.
-For example:

-_Service with name "Magento\Setup\Console\Command\DbStatusCommand" could not be created.
-Reason: Class "Vertex\Tax\Setup\Schema\Triggers\MigrateVertexInvoiceSent" does not exist_

-## Cause
+Scenario 1: You have a module that has no other modules extending or requiring that module.
+This module is not included in Adober Commerce 2.4.4.
+Scenario 2: You have a module installed in your current version of Adobe Commerce that has 3rd party modules that extend or require that mdoule.
+This module is not present in Adobe Commerce 2.4.4.

+Scenario 1: After successfully upgrading to Adober Commerce 2.4.4 you realize that the module is missing.

+Scenario 2: You receive upgrade/composer errors.

-The Vendor-Bundled Extensions have been removed from the Adobe Commerce 2.4.4 code base.
+This is expected behavior as the Vendor-Bundled Extensions have been removed from the Adobe Commerce 2.4.4 code base.

 ## Solution